Ngadji (drum)

 Ngadji is a wooden drum with dimensions of 276.50 cm in height, 60 cm in width, and 70 cm in depth.
 To the Pokomo people in Kenya, the instrument is a symbol of authority, spirituality, governance and social order.
 The drum is a museum artifact currently in the possession of the British Museum.
+It was carved by a talented wood carver from a sacred tree made from a hollow tree trunk in which the dried skin is stretched in other to produce strong and powerful echoes.
+The size of the drum is more than five feet tall.

 History

-In 1908, colonial administrator Claud Hollis took Ngadji from Pokomo and gifted it to the British Museum.
+In 1902, British colonial officials in Kenya seized the Ngadji during resistance to British land and tax policies.
+Colonial administrator Claud Hollis gifted it to the British Museum in 1908.
+The British Museum has acknowledged that the Mgadji was confisticated before it received it as a donation in 1908.

 Cultural significance

 Ngadji is a symbol of authority, governance and social order for the Pokomo people.
 It was designed to make loud and powerful reverberations in order to be heard along the Tana River.
 It has the ability to get the attention of Pokomo people and bring them together for spiritual, traditional ceremonies, and unification in worship.
 Unique reverberations of Ngadji are used in signaling the enthronement of the king.

+It goes beyond its physical form to connect to its importance and role in the community.
+It United the Pokomo people together for their activities.
+Council of elders named the Kidjo are connected to the drum because of the traditional authority they held and some of the spiritual practices they perform connected to the Ngadji drum.
 The absence of Ngadi created a void in the Pokomo's cultural and spiritual traditions of the Pokomo.